su2code/su2code.github.io/_docs_v7/Mesh-File.md

 The following image illustrates the primary and dual grid components nomenclature used inside the SU2 code.

 ![SU2 geometry definition](../../docs_files/SU2_geometry_nomenclature.png)

-with the dual grid in red and the primary grid in black.
+*Primary and dual grid nomenclature.
+Primary grid in black and dual grid in red.*

-MAKE IT PRETTIER!